thruthesky/sonub-2021-02/README.md

   * This wouldn't be a big problem, since a user might only subscribe few chat rooms for push notification even if he/she has more than 2,000 chat rooms.

+* Sending push notification is a bit slow.
+  * When a user creates a comment, backend will send push notifications to users who are subscribed for that forum and to the post owner.
+  * To improve this, the backend must not send push notification separately after the comment is created.\
+  This means, there will be two backend calls.\
+  One for creating comments, the other is for sending push notifications.

 # Debugging Tips